Capia/giia/README.md

 ## Getting Started

 The provided notebooks require some dependencies to be installed.
-To install these dependencies run `pip install -r ./src/requirements.txt`
+To install these dependencies run `pip3 install -r ./src/requirements.txt`

 This repo also makes use of AWS Sagemaker's SDK which allows you to test and iterate quickly on your dev machine, before running a training session.
 To enable local execution change the `train_instance_type` of your estimator to `local`.

+> Note: running locally also requires Docker.
+Make sure that is installed and running

-Lastly, jupyter cell output is distracting when looking at diffs and MRs. To remove this, we use a tool called `nbstripout` and git filters. `nbstripout` was already installed with the requirements files and the git filter is already installed via `.gitattributes`
+Lastly, jupyter cell output is distracting when looking at diffs and MRs. To remove this, we use a tool called `nbstripout` and git filters.
+I recommend installing it globally with `nbstripout --install --global`.
+Which ever way you choose, ensure you check it is installed with `nbstripout --status`

 ## Input Parameters to Output price distribution